lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner.md

 ### Trial License

+When getting started with MRZ Scanner, we recommend getting your own 30-day trial license through the following modal:

+{% include trialLicense.html %}

-When getting started with MRZ Scanner, we recommend getting your own 30-day trial license through the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense/?product=mrz&utm_source=guide&package=js).
-The trial license can be renewed via the same customer portal twice, each time for another 15 days, giving you a total of 60 days to develop your own application using the solution.
-Please contact the [Dynamsoft Support Team](https://www.dynamsoft.com/company/contact/) if you need more time for a full evaluation.
+The trial license can be renewed via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense/?product=mrz&utm_source=guide&package=js) twice, each time for another 15 days, giving you a total of 60 days to develop your own application using the solution.
+Please contact the [Dynamsoft Support Team](https://www.dynamsoft.com/company/contact/) if you need more time for a full evaluation or have any questions.

 > [!NOTE]
 > The **MRZ Scanner** license contains a license for the **Dynamsoft Label Recognizer**, **Dynamsoft Code Parser**, and the **Dynamsoft Camera Enhancer** since the MRZ Scanner builds on top of those three products.